kakyoism/kkappkit/README.md

 # kkAppKit

-A UI library and mini-framework based on [Tkinter](https://wiki.python.org/moin/TkInter) for RAD of  small Python tool applications.
+A UI library and mini-framework based on [Tkinter](https://wiki.python.org/moin/TkInter)，aiming for rapid development of  small tool applications.

 ## Version
 1.0.0